MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT

 TIBL employs over 1,000 people, the majority of whom are based in the United Kingdom and it transacts business with customers on a worldwide basis..

 Our Position on Modern Slavery

-As an insurance intermediary, Tysers Insurance Brokers Limited does not operate in a sector where modern slavery is prevalent and has not identified any modern slavery concerns.
+As an insurance intermediary, TIBL does not operate in a sector where modern slavery is prevalent and has not identified any modern slavery concerns.